magento/merchdocs/src/marketing/prex-type-rcmdforyou.md

 ### Suggested storefront labels

--  "Just for you"
+-  Just for you
--  "Recommended for you"
+-  Recommended for you
--  "Inspired by your shopping trends"
+-  Inspired by your shopping trends